OWASP/www-chapter-kanchipuram/index.md

 Time : 4:00PM IST

-Click here => [How to start CTFs 101](https://zoom.us/j/93854408094?pwd=SVlKZm1ybHlQODI1bWhsdGxTUGRVUT09) to join the meeting
+Click here => [How to start CTFs 101](https://zoom.us/j/93854408094?pwd=SVlKZm1ybHlQODI1bWhsdGxTUGRVUT09) to join the meeting.
 <!-- You should delete this comment

 {front matter for this file}